RaylaKurosaki1503/Student_Information_System/README.md

 - [License](#license)

 ## Features
-- [x] Prints out the student's transcript.
+- [x] Prints out the student's grades for the current and previous semesters/terms.
+- [ ] Prints out the student's transcript (grades and GPAs).
 - [ ] Check if the student has met their requirements to satisfy their degree(s).
 - [ ] Check if the student has met their requirements to satisfy their minor(s).